revgrid/revgrid/etc/revgrid.api.md

     clearColumns(): void;
     // (undocumented)
     clearMostRecentColumnSelection(): void;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMostRecentRectangleSelection(): void;
     // (undocumented)
     clearMostRecentRowSelection(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMostRecentSelection(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMouseDown(): void;
     // (undocumented)